Health

 There are a handful of simple ways you can adjust your routine and lifestyle to focus on the two most important parts of breast health: prevention of breast disease, and early detection of any problems.

 And what’s extra exciting is that these methods of detection and prevention have improved significantly over the past years.
-“We have improvements in screening techniques and modalities to identify cancers at earlier stages, and thus [we have] better prognosis with our modern treatment strategies,” says Dr. Fu.
+“We have improvements in screening techniques and modalities to identify cancers at earlier stages, and thus we have a better prognosis with our modern treatment strategies,” says Dr. Fu.
 “3D mammography, MRI, Molecular Breast imaging (offered only at Mercy Hospital), and contrast mammography are all additions to how we screen and diagnose breast cancer and other breast diseases.”

 Monthly Checks (Early Detection)